 Gray Zone Conflict as a Product of Strategic or Tactical Efficacy

 If the first explanation for gray zone conflict involves inherent tensions between the use of force and its consequences, the second argument requires no such contrast.
 Initiators (and their targets) may have decided that pulling their punches is, in fact, optimal.
 A challenger that is patient and capable relative to its adversaries at low intensities might benefit by choosing a gray zone strategy.
+Current attention to gray zone conflict focused almost exclusively on this dimension.
 While high intensity conflict may accomplish an aggressor’s goals, it may also be unnecessary and inefficient if victory can be achieved with lower cost at lower levels of dispute intensity (Altman 2017).
-Better to fight a long and comparatively less expensive war of attrition, replete with aggressive cyber operations there and elsewhere, that the conflict initiator is optimistic it can shape favorably over the long run.

 The efficiency scenario carries the opposite policy implication from the deterrence case.
 If the initiator chooses gray zone conflict because it is a lower-cost means to achieving its goals, then raising costs in the gray zone reduces the attractiveness of limited means strategies to the initiator, thus encouraging it to escalate.
 Escalation may, in fact, be desirable for the target.
 Assuming that gray zone conflict is not optimal for the target, the target can exploit the escalation effect of inefficient warfare by raising the cost of gray zone conflict, thus preventing the initiator from exploiting a low cost means of achieving its goals.
 In essence, by raising the cost of gray zone conflict, the target can force the initiator into fighting less efficiently, but only by also accepting higher costs/risks themselves, something that may be mutually unappealing.

-There is an obvious conceptual affinity here with security dilemma logic (Jervis 1976, 1978).
-The classic problem is to divine whether a state is a status quo seeker or a revisionist and then apply the spiral model to the former and the deterrence model to the latter; applying the wrong model leads to escalation.
-The difference here is that the gray zone actor is already known to be revisionist; the uncertainty is more about resolve rather than interest.
-In security dilemma logic, escalation occurs when the deterrence model is (inappropriately) applied to a status quo actor (but not to the revisionist).
-In gray zone logic, escalation occurs when the deterrence model is applied to a more resolved revisionist (but not to the less resolved).
-If the problem of the security dilemma is to decide whether to deter, the problem of the gray zone is to decide how much.
-If conflict actually varies continuously between peace and war, then deterrence success and failure must be variable too.

 The Role of Third Parties